Chunking - a guide to the new long division

 Chunking is the new method for long division that's been taught in UK schools for the last 10 years or so.

 So what's wrong good old long division?
-I hear you ask - Well quite a bit.
-The main issue is that long division provided answers, but without understanding.
-To kids it was like some kind of mathematical voodoo - do this, do that, then this and your answer goes here . .
+I hear you ask - well, quite a bit.
+The main issue is that long division provides answers without understanding.
+To kids it was like some kind of mathematical voodoo - do this, do that, then this and your answer goes here...